Ngozianita/Ngozianita/README.md

 - 👋 Hi, I’m @Ngozianita
-- 👀 I’m interested in Tech
+- 👀 I’m a Data Scientist Who is passionate about using Statistics to draw insights and predict future occureance.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Python programming,SQL
-- 💞️ I’m looking to collaborate on Data Projects
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me Ihemadungozianita@gmail.com

 <!---